 For the safety of you and your family, it’s important to test your drinking water at least once per year.
 If your water source is from a well you should test the water at least twice a year.
 For anyone who has experienced previous problems with your drinking water, you should test at least once every one to two months.

-For more information regarding your home’s water quality or for professional service to test your home’s water quality, contact us and our team of experts at Taylor’s Plumbing will be ready to help.
+For more information regarding your home’s water quality or for professional service to test your home’s water quality, contact us and our team of Licensed experts at Taylor’s Plumbing we’re ready to help.